SamDonohoo/3RAD_Protocols/README.md

 > * molecular grade H20
 > * Omega BioTek Beads
 > * 70% EtOH
-> * TLE Buffer
+> * Low EDTA TE Buffer

 1. Spin down PCR product after removing from thermal cycler.
 2. Pool 5 µL of each ligation product into 1.5 mL tube.
 You can use an eight channel pipette into 8 strip tubes and then combine the 8 tubes into a 1.5 mL tube for speed.
-3. Mix pooled ligation product with **1X beads** and vortex + spin down.
+3. Mix pooled ligation product with **1X beads i.e. 200 µL of Beads** and vortex + spin down.
     - Sit for 5 minutes.
     - Place on magnet and wait until clear.
-    - Carefully remove and discard the supernatent without disturbing the beads.
+    - Carefully remove and discard the supernatent without disturbing the beads. ***DO NOT TOSS BEADS***
 4. Wash with 70% EtOH.
     - Add 500 µL 70% EtOH and let sit for 1 minutes on magnet.
     - Pipette EtOH from tube.
 5. Repeat Step 4.
 6. Spin down and pipette up last drops of ethanol with a 0.1-10uL tip.
 7. Air dry by leting tube sit for 2 minutes with lid open until EtOH is gone.
-8. Resuspend in 25 µL TLE Buffer.
+8. Resuspend in 25 µL Low EDTA TE Buffer.
     - Remove from magnet, flick bead down, vortex + spin down.
 Make sure pellet is not sticking to side of tube.
     - Let sit for 5 minutes.
     - Place back on magnet until clear (~ 3 minutes).
-    - Transfer cleaned ligation product to new tube.
+    - Transfer cleaned ligation product to new tube. ***TOSS BEADS***

 ### 4. One Cycle PCR with iTru5-8N Primer